cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

       PartitionedFileSet inputRecords = batchPartitionConsumer.getPartitionedFileSet(context, "inputRecords");
       context.setInput("inputRecords", inputRecords);

-To save the state of partition processing call the consumer's ``onFinish()`` method.
+To save the state of partition processing, call the consumer's ``onFinish()`` method.
 This ensures that the next time the MapReduce job runs, it processes only the newly committed partitions::

   @Override